-Community Living South Muskoka is a Health Information Custodian and is responsible for the personal
+Community Living South Muskoka is a Health Information Custodian and is responsible for the personal health information we collect, use, maintain and disclose, as set out in this Policy.

 1.0 What Information Do We Collect from You?

 - We will ask you to give us whatever information about your health and your family's health that we need to care for you. - We will collect information from you for the following purposes, which are our "main activities": caring for you, administration of this agency and the health care system, teaching, limited research, statistics and complying with legal and regulatory requirements. - We will either directly tell you why we are collecting your information or we will post a notice or give you information that describes why we are collecting your information. - We may collect information about you indirectly (i.e. from other health care providers or from your family and friends) if necessary to provide you with care, when you cannot provide the information yourself or cannot consent to providing the information yourself.